Q1. Where will the Nomination Briefing be held this year?

 Q20.
 Who are the judges this year?

 We are still at the stage of finalising our panel of judges.
-To give you a sense on the type of judges we invite, you can refer to the 2020 jury panel.
+To give you a sense on the type of judges we invite, you can refer to the 2021 judges.

 Substantial product development efforts (planning, conceptualisation, research, development and design) must have been conducted in Singapore.

 Q24.
-We did not win last year, can we submit the same solution this year?
+We competed but did not win last year, can we submit the same solution this year?

 Q25.
 Is the Awards only for a specific industry?